robinstechprojects/RobinsDiscordAssistant/README.md

 # Inivite

-To invite or RDA-based Discord bot to your Server use the following Link
+To invite our RDA-based Discord bot to your Server use the following Link

 https://discordapp.com/oauth2/authorize?&client_id=325716079714369536&scope=bot&permissions=0